Aciphylla similis

 Flowering:

-November – February with a cream or yellow coloured flower/s
+November – February with cream to pale yellow flowers

 Fruiting: